microsoft/genaiscript/packages/helloworld/README.md

 - type

 ```
-@gptools /chat-toolify
+@genaiscript /chat-toolify
 ```

--  run generate tool on `gptool.help.md` and tweak as needed
+-  run generate tool on `script.help.md` and tweak as needed